-DataWithSource or ResultWithSource track from a number plate analysis task, but you can also use the ResultWithSource track from a text detection information about creating this database, see Obtain Images for Training, on page 213.
+DataWithSource or ResultWithSource track from a number plate analysis task, but you can also use the ResultWithSource track from a text detection information about creating this database, see Obtain Images for Training, on page 217.

 Database The name of the vehicle model database to use to identify vehicles.
-For that used in the training images, set this parameter to TRUE so that Media Server compensates accordingly.
+For to that used in the training images, set this parameter to TRUE so that Media

-Perspective (Optional) If the video frames show the vehicle from a different perspective to
+Perspective (Optional) If the video frames show the vehicle from a different perspective